Apple A4

-The Apple A4 is a 32-bit package on package (PoP) system on a chip (SoC) designed by Apple Inc. and manufactured by Samsung.
+The Apple A4 is a 32-bit package on package (PoP) system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, and manufactured by Samsung.
 It was the first SoC Apple designed in-house.
 The first product to feature the A4 was the first-generation iPad, followed by the iPhone 4, fourth-generation iPod Touch, and second-generation Apple TV.

 The last operating system update Apple provided for a mobile device containing an A4 (iPhone 4) was iOS 7.1.2, which was released on June 30, 2014 as it was discontinued with the release of iOS 8 in September 2014.

+The iPad (1st generation) was discontinued earlier than the iPhone 4, the fourth-generation iPod Touch or with the release of iOS 5.1.1 on May 7, 2012, despite the fourth-generation iPod Touch sharing similar hardware as the first-generation iPad, but with slower CPU clock rate, and received iOS 6 update.

 The last operating system update Apple provided for an Apple TV containing an A4 (second-generation Apple TV) was Apple TV Software 6.2.1, which was released on September 17, 2014.

 Design

 Apple engineers designed the A4 chip with an emphasis on being "extremely powerful yet extremely power efficient."
 The A4 features a single-core ARM Cortex-A8 central processing unit (CPU) manufactured on Samsung's 45 nm fabrication process using performance enhancements developed by chip designer Intrinsity (which was subsequently acquired by Apple) in collaboration with Samsung.
 The resulting CPU, dubbed "Hummingbird", is able to run at a far higher clock rate than previous Cortex-A8 CPUs while remaining fully compatible with the Cortex-A8 design provided by ARM.
 The same Cortex-A8 used in the A4 is also used in Samsung's S5PC110A01 SoC.
 The A4 also features a single-core PowerVR SGX535 graphics processing unit (GPU).
-The die of the A4 takes up 53.3 mm² of area.
+The die of the A4 takes up 53.3 mm2 of area.

 The clock rate of the Cortex-A8 in the A4 used inside the first-generation iPad is 1 GHz.
 The clock rate of the Cortex-A8 in the A4 used inside the iPhone 4 and fourth-generation iPod Touch is 800 MHz (underclocked from 1 GHz).
 It is unknown what the clock rate of the Cortex-A8 in the A4 used inside the second-generation Apple TV is.

 The A4 uses the PoP method of installation to support RAM.
 The top package of the A4 used inside the first-generation iPad, the fourth-generation iPod Touch, and the second-generation Apple TV contains two 128 MB LPDDR chips, providing a total of 256 MB of RAM.
 The top package of the A4 used inside the iPhone 4 contains two 256 MB LPDDR chips, providing a total of 512 MB of RAM.
 The RAM is connected to the A4 using ARM's 64 bits wide AMBA 3 AXI bus.